Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Analysis of Impedance Mismatch on Calibration

-Accordingly, combining the results of (\ref{eq:2.11}) and (\ref{eq:2.12}) and inserting them into (\ref{eq:2.10}), we have the general sensitivity equations of $|\widehat{S}_{ij}|$ with respect to $\widetilde{\Gamma}$ given by
+Accordingly, combining the results of \eqref{eq:2.10} and \eqref{eq:2.11} and inserting them into \eqref{eq:2.9}, we have the general sensitivity equations of $|\widehat{S}_{ij}|$ with respect to $\widetilde{\Gamma}$ given by

-For calibration verification, we desire a standard that is most sensitive to mismatch error.
-Such a standard will allow us to identify the error in the reference impedance of the calibration.
-For example, we consider a one-port device, which is described by
+For calibration verification, we require a standard that is most sensitive to mismatch error.
+Such a standard allows us to identify the error in the reference impedance of the calibration.
+For instance, we can consider a one-port device described by the following expression when setting $S_{21}=S_{12}=0$ in \eqref{eq:2.8}.

-The sensitivity of $|\widehat{S}_{11}|$ is obtained by plugging (\ref{eq:2.14}) into (\ref{eq:2.13}).
-Fig. \ref{fig:2.1} depicts (\ref{eq:2.13}) for an arbitrary one-port device.
-It is clear from Fig. \ref{fig:2.1} that we achieve the highest sensitivity for $\RE{\widetilde{\Gamma}}$ when the standard is matched and at an integer multiple of half-wavelength.
-This evaluation also shows that we achieve the lowest sensitivity with highly reflective standards.
-The sensitivity to $\IM{\widetilde{\Gamma}}$ is maximized at an integer multiple of quarter-wavelength and by using a highly reflective standard.
-It is worth mentioning that for the majority of transmission lines implemented on PCBs we have $|\IM{\widetilde{\Gamma}}| \ll |\RE{\widetilde{\Gamma}}|$.
+The sensitivity equations of $|\widehat{S}_{11}|$ is obtained by plugging \eqref{eq:2.13} into \eqref{eq:2.12}.
+Fig.~\ref{fig:2.2} depicts \eqref{eq:2.12} for an arbitrary one-port device.
+It is clear from Fig.~\ref{fig:2.2} that we achieve the highest sensitivity for $\RE{\widetilde{\Gamma}}$ in the regions where the phase of $S_{11}$ is at an integer multiple of $\pi$ and when it is closely matched.
+This evaluation also shows that we achieve the lowest sensitivity when highly reflective standards are used.
+The sensitivity to $\IM{\widetilde{\Gamma}}$ is greatest for $S_{11}$ measurements with standards having a phase at an integer multiple of $\pi/2$ and with high reflectivity.
+It is worth mentioning that for the majority of transmission lines we have $|\IM{\widetilde{\Gamma}}| \ll |\RE{\widetilde{\Gamma}}|$ (for example, see the measurements in Section~\ref{sec:5}).
 Therefore, a one-port device closely matched to the reference plane would be the best candidate to identify errors in the reference impedance.
-However, as mentioned in Section \ref{sec:1}, manufacturing and accurately characterizing load standards is challenging for mm-wave frequencies and beyond \cite{Su2021}.
+However, manufacturing and accurately characterizing load standards is challenging at millimeter-wave frequencies and beyond \cite{Su2021}.
 Therefore, using a one-port load standard is not ideal for calibration verification unless it is well characterized.

-Another inconvenience of using one-port devices as verification standards is the inability to assess uncertainties in transmission terms, that is, $S_{12}$ and $S_{21}$.
-A commonly used two-port device for calibration verification is the step-line (also known as the Beatty line) \cite{EURAMET2018}.
-This device is widely used in coaxial mTRL validation, where the standard is implemented as a traceable impedance mismatch airline.
-The S-parameters of an ideal step-line are given by
+An inconvenience of using one-port devices as verification standards is the inability to assess uncertainties in transmission terms, specifically $S_{12}$ and $S_{21}$.
+A commonly used two-port device for calibration verification is the stepped impedance line, also known as the Beatty line \cite{EURAMET2018}.
+The S-parameters of an ideal stepped impedance line are given below: